10 Good Grammar Resources

 - The Gregg Reference Manual is widely used among professionals and in business.
 It has been called “the most up-to-date, authoritative source on grammar, usage and style for a variety of business documents.”

 - There’s an app for that!
 Depending on your platform or device, you can find tons of grammar apps, so the answers to your grammar questions will be at your fingertips, anytime, anywhere!
 I’m a fan of the app “Grammar Guide” (for iPhone).
 But it’s pretty stripped down — it simply gives examples and no detailed information.
 Check your app store for a good grammar app that works for you and your device.

 - Don’t go to Wikipedia to learn grammar, but if you’re trying to remember one of those pesky rules you’ve forgotten, it can usually do the trick.
 Note that Wikipedia is not recognized as an academically acceptable resource, but it includes sources at the bottom of each article, and these can put you on the path toward finding great resources on any subject, including grammar.

 If grammar frustrates you, you’re not alone.
 Writing is enjoyable for most of us, but there are some aspects to it that are hard work.
 For some writers, grammar is a major struggle, but one that can be overcome with commitment and the right resources.
-Commit yourself to making good grammar integral to your writing and soon you’ll feel comfortable and confident about grammar.
+Commit yourself to making proper grammar integral to your writing and soon you’ll feel comfortable and confident about grammar.